 Leverage AI and chatbots to automatically resolve customer service tickets: One of the biggest pain points with the customer experience is customer service.
 When a question or issue arises, customers often have to reach out on multiple channels to get a response and wait for a response.
-AI-powered chatbots are being used by global brands to automatically resolve everyday customer issues within seconds on email, chat, social / messaging, SMS and more.
+AI-powered chatbots are being used by global brands to automatically resolve everyday issues within seconds using email, chat, social / messaging, and SMS customer service.

 Providing proactive and proactive experiences: Companies are also starting to anticipate issues before they exist and preemptively intervene before an issue becomes a bigger deal.
 By acting on behavioral, lifecycle or sensors from the physical world, companies can now anticipate the next contact and preemptively intervene with the right information or solution at the moment of relevance.
 HP, for instance, sends customers a message before they run out of printer ink and provides a seamless reorder experience.

 Find ways to surprise and delight: One of my favorite customer experience stories is from Zappos.
 A support agent was on the phone with a customer and heard a crying baby in the background.
 The agent sent the customer a nice note and a baby blanket in the mail.
 It was a completely unexpected gesture that would make a significant impact on a customer’s perception.
 Empower your customer-facing team to be human and go above and beyond to delight your customers.